Hostpug/WHMCS-Zoho-Books/README.md

 ## Configuration and Setup

 ### 1. Zoho API Authentication
-Before the module can sync data, you must authorize it with Zoho:
+Before this Free WHMCS Zoho Books Module can sync data, you must authorize it with Zoho:
 1. Navigate to **Addons** > **Zoho Books Sync**.
 2. On the Dashboard tab, click the **Authorize with Zoho** button.
 3. You will be redirected to Zoho to grant permissions.
 Upon approval, you will be returned to the WHMCS dashboard, and your connection status will display as "Connected".